digideskio/zerver/README.md

 Note: in zerver, the pattern will compile to route, they are not equal.
 `/user/:id/info` and `/user/:name/info` is two pattern, but the same route.

-### ResourceMaster
+### ResourceMaster/Resource
-ResourceMaster responsible for marshal/unmarshal data, you can use it dependently or intergrate to Server.
+`ResourceMaster` manage multiple resource types you added, it's stored in `Server`.
+`Resource` responsible for marshal/unmarshal data. `JSONResource/XMLResource` already provided, and `Ffjson` is also provided under `components` package.

 ### AttrContainer
 Store attribute, the server has a locked container, each request has a unlocked